wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 Notably, these techniques require receive timestamps for more than one packet per round-trip in order to best measure the network.

+Additionally, receive timestamps can provide valuable network telemetry, even if they are not used by the congestion controller.

 # Conventions and Definitions